ekadecena/documentation/2.0/User Guide/Basics of API/pushStream.md

+[TOC]

 # pushStream

-## Definition

-The EMS provides an extremely robust platform for stream protocol re-encapsulation.
-That is, the EMS will allow the translation from one streaming protocol to another protocol, allowing the reach to a wide range of video/audio clients, regardless of how the video/audio source is configured.

-The first step to achieve protocol re-encapsulation is to get the original stream into the EMS.
-The most common method for doing this is by using the “**Pull a Stream**” mechanism, but other systems can also push a stream into the EMS.

-The `pullStream` API provides a way to tell the EMS to retrieve an existing stream.
+EMS is capable of receiving streams that are pushed to it from other servers.
+An RTMP listener is available on port **1935** , an RTSP listener on **5544** and a LiveFLV listener on port **6666**.

+Steps on how to do the actual stream push needs to be consulted with the stream source, as every system has different ways of accomplishing this.

 ## How To

-Below are the examples of how to pull a stream in different formats:
+Below are the examples of how to push a stream in different formats:

 ### RTMP stream

 ```
-pullStream uri=rtmp://<STREAM_ADDRESS> localStreamName=RTMPTest
+pushStream uri=rtmp://DestinationAddress localStreamName=SomeLocalStreamName
 ```